angelMsh-2003/cienciaMx/meilisearch/README.md

    docker-compose down
    ```

-The app will load the mock data from `data/mock_data.json` into MeiliSearch on startup.
+The app will load the data from `prod_data/consolidated_data.json` into MeiliSearch on startup.

 ## Endpoints